 By the end of 2008, I was on my way to catching up.
-Many of you who have been waiting so patiently are now seeing your commissions delivered.
-With that in mind I returned to the horse show scene in the fall of 2009.
-I managed to make it to Pin Oak and The Spring Gathering and Gathering and the National Reining Breeder Cup.
+Many of you who had been waiting so patiently were now seeing your commissions delivered.
+With that in mind, I returned to the horse show scene in the fall of 2009.
+I managed to make it to Pin Oak and The Spring Gathering and the National Reining Breeder Cup.

-Then in the summer of 2010 disaster struck.
-My brother died unexpectedly while on safari in South Africa.
+Then in the summer of 2010 it all came apart.
+My brother died, unexpectedly, while on safari in South Africa.
 It turned my life upside down.
-I was unaware that he had made me Executrix of of his estate.
+I was unaware that he had made me Executrix of his estate.
 My life became a series of lawyers, accoutants, bankers and real estate agents.